Updated: Feb 7

 How to facilitate mental health?

-Positive mental health empowers people to:
+Positive attitude allows people struggling with mental health conditions to:

 ● Recognize their capability